China is pursuing its own transformative path to growth.

 Now is the time to get ahead of the opportunities as an investor.

-Innovation and transformation: key drivers of China’s growth
+Innovation, transformation and investment: key drivers of China’s growth

-Advanced-manufacturing sectors such as ecommerce, biotechnology and electric vehicles have the potential to add more value to China's economy than traditional manufacturing.
+Advanced-manufacturing sectors such as ecommerce, biotechnology and electric vehicles have the potential to add more value to China's economy than traditional manufacturing, and investment flows reflect this.
 China's leadership role in these areas ensures that it will no longer be seen as a country that imitates others’ success.

 What will the “China of the future” look like?